Serious Sam: The First Encounter: S-Cape3D and In the Flesh

 Serious Sam: The First Encounter was developed by Croteam, a Croatian development studio based in the Utrina neighbourhood of Zagreb.
 Before its development, Croteam had principally worked on games for the Amiga family of home computers, creating Football Glory (1994), Save the Earth (1995), and 5-A-Side Soccer (1996).
 By the release of 5-A-Side Soccer, the Amiga had been discontinued, so Croteam shifted its focus to PC game development in 1995.
 The development of Serious Sam began in 1996.
 Initially, members of Croteam were still at various universities, studying either computer science, informatics, or economics.
-Unable to afford to license a commercial game engine, Croteam created its own using Microsoft Visual C++ and OpenGL, with the programmer Alen Ladavac leading the development.
+Unable to afford to license a commercial game engine, the studio created its own using Microsoft Visual C++ and OpenGL, with the programmer Alen Ladavac leading the development.
 They had been working on a clone of the engine for Wolfenstein 3D—which simulates 3D environments with 2D graphics through ray casting—and planned to use it to convert a Croatian role-playing game from the Amiga to PC.
 With the rising popularity of Doom, the team soon chose to pursue a first-person shooter instead.

 During the engine's development, they incorporated vertical camera movement akin to Duke Nukem 3D and later fully modelled 3D environments like in Quake.
 They paired these changes with hardware-based rendering due to the rise of 3D-accelerated graphics processing units (GPUs).
 The engine was optimised for low-end hardware with a proprietary physics implementation while aiming for large outdoor areas and for many enemies to be visible at a time.
 They implemented large quantities of projectiles using a "caching ahead system" that would calculate all possible collisions for a moving projectile a few seconds in advance.
 Collisions were approximated using spheres, which were easier to calculate and allowed for additional gameplay elements like multi-directional gravity.
 Having a proprietary engine allowed Croteam to incorporate unique features, especially large numbers of simultaneously displayed enemies, which Croteam's chief executive officer, Roman Ribarić, said had been missing from other games of the time due to limiting technology, leading to less action-oriented games.
-Dean Sekulić worked on the engine's optimisation and GPU compatibility, often being in contact with the technicians at GPU manufacturers like Matrox, Nvidia, and 3dfx to sort out issues.
+Dean Sekulić worked on the engine's optimisation and GPU compatibility, often being in contact with technicians at GPU manufacturers like Matrox, Nvidia, and 3dfx to sort out issues.